jmasone15/broken-pokemon-react/README.md

  - When I click an evolution pokemon, it loads forever?

  ## Bonus
- - When I click on one of the Pokemon evolutions, I want that Pokemon to become the main pokemon displayed on screen.
  - Are there any optimizations you can do to the API calls?